qiulang/notes-app/jquery.md

 ### Create a new note with a button

 Now let’s implement the ability to create a new note.
 Clicking on the “New” button should create a new note (new id, no body, current timestamp).
 The new note should become the currently selected note and appear at the top of the list of note selectors.

+### Delete the selected note with a button

+The delete button is in theory easy enough to implement — add an event listener to the “Delete” button which removes the currently selected note selector (which is marked with the class `.active`) from the DOM.

+We’re getting into the territory of what is known as “jQuery spaghetti” — the delete note feature requires writing code in both the delete button event listener as well as the new button event listener, which is highly unintuitive.
+As more features get added to the app, these types of unrelated dependencies start cropping up in more and more places, making it harder to reason about the code.